ArdaTuzn/Simon-Tatham-Puzzle-Game/README.md

 This project is a version of the Simon Tatham puzzle game developed by a team of three during our second year in the Computer Science department, as part of the Technological Project course.

 The original files were hosted on our university's GitLab platform.
 I've transferred them to my personal GitHub repository to ensure long-term access and preservation.
-I just translated the comments from French to English.
+I just translated the comments from French to English, Unfortunately, the original repository (hosted on the university’s private GitLab instance) is not publicly accessible: ttps://gitlab.emi.u-bordeaux.fr/pt2/backup/teams/net-c15

 While working on this project, we gained hands-on experience in: